 It’s also the perfect destination for a day trip from Seville (it’s only at 40 minutes by train!).

-In order to help you plan your stay, I have created a guide of the best things to do in Cordoba, with all the best places to visit and points of interest.
+In order to help you plan your stay, I have created this guide of the best things to do in Cordoba, with all the best places to visit and points of interest.
 If you’re planning to spend more than a day in town, you should also have a look at the list of my favorite accommodations in Cordoba, for every budget.
 It’s located at the end of the article.

 And as always, I will also give you my best tips to make the most out of your trip!

 So, what are the best things to do in Cordoba?
 Where to stay?

 Discover the top 15 must see attractions in Cordoba now!

 - 1. Jewish Quarter of Cordoba (La Judería), the heart of the city